MooersLab/pymolsnips/README.md

 *Spacemacs* does have its own keybindings that have to be mastered.
 This leads to the problem of needing to translate Spacemacs to Gnu Emacs and back again when tapping into external Emacs resources.

-*Doom Emacs* and *Prelude Emacs* are additional off-shoots that are suppose to be easier to adopt.
+*Doom Emacs* and *Prelude Emacs* are additional off-shoots of emacs that are suppose to be easier to adopt.
 They are similar to *Spacemacs*.

 *scimax* is a variant of *Emacs* that is being optimized to support scientific publication and literate programming.